 Escargot Recipe – This post is sponsored by REVOL.
 All opinions expressed here are my own.

-So, when REVOL had Escargot Dish listed on their website, I rose to the challenge of making a vegan escargot.
+So, when REVOL had Escargot Dish listed on their website, I rose to the challenge of making a stuffed mushroom recipe using their escargot dish.

 “How difficult can it really be?”, I thought to myself.